HTMOT : Hierarchical Topic Modelling Over Time: HTMOT : Hierarchical Topic Modelling Over Time

 \subsection{Counting words using Infinite Dirichlet Trees}

-An Infinite Dirichlet Tree (IDT) is an efficient tree-based data structure we developed for HTMOT.
-There is one such tree for the corpus and one for each document.
-Each node in these trees represents a topic and each word in the corpus is assigned to a node (see figure \ref{treeex}).They are called IDTs to refer to the potentially infinite number of topics provided by the Dirichlet Processes which defines how they grow.
-Every node of the infinite tree is potentially accessible, they are created when a first word is assigned to them and destroyed automatically when unused.
-Each node is identified by a finite path in the tree as a sequence of node ids, starting from the root.
-In the next paragraphs, we will see how these trees are used to model the topic-word, topic-time, document-topic, corpus-topic and topic-hierarchy distributions jointly.
+Infinite Dirichlet Trees (IDTs) are efficient tree-based data structures we developed.
+The name refers to the potentially infinite number of topics provided by the Dirichlet Processes, which define how they grow.
+The role of these trees is to model the topics, their hierarchical dependency and temporality.
+Hence, these trees are optimized during the training process to serve as the final output of HTMOT.

+Each node of an IDT is identified by a finite path in the tree as a sequence of node ids, starting from the root.
+For example the node "root.A.B" corresponds to a sub-topic of the topic "Root.A".
+The nodes record word assignments (see figure \ref{treeex}) and the timestamps of those words (associated with the source document).
+Thus, each node represents a topic and defines a \textit{topic-word} and a \textit{topic-time distribution}.

+The trees also model the hierarchical distribution of topics.
+Words are assigned to a final topic and to all ancestors of that topic.
+Hence, there are two types of word assignments : "through" and "final", respectively for the ancestor topics and final topic.
+This creates a hierarchical dependency between the nodes and thus a \textit{hierarchical distribution}.

-We have a tree for the corpus and a tree for each document.
-All words in the corpus are assigned to nodes of the corpus tree while document trees only contains words from their respective document.
-Hence, the document trees are mutually exclusive subsets of the corpus tree in the sense that adding the content of their nodes would yield the corpus tree.
-For both kind of trees, each node (topics) will be assigned a different number of words meaning they will differ in size which creates a distribution.
-Hence, the corpus tree defines a corpus-topic distribution and each document trees define a document-topic distribution.
+We use multiple IDTs, one for the corpus and one for each document.
+All words in the corpus are assigned to nodes of the corpus tree.
+Similarly, each document has an associated document tree recording each word of that document.
+Hence, combining all document trees together would yield the corpus tree.
+For both the corpus and document trees, each node (topic) will be assigned a different number of words.
+Thus, nodes differ in size which creates a distribution.
+Hence, the corpus tree defines a \textit{corpus-topic distribution} and each document tree defines a\textit{ document-topic distribution}.